-Purchase Well Being: Recipes and Rituals to Realign the Body and Mind on Amazon
+Purchase Well Being: Recipes and Rituals to Realign the Body and Mind on Amazon.

 Hot Chamomile Milk

-- Set a saucepan over a medium heat and add the almond milk, water, chamomile flowers (or tea), vanilla, honey (if using bee pollen, add later) and any elevational extras.
+- Set a saucepan over a medium heat and add the almond milk, water, chamomile flowers (or tea), vanilla, honey (if using bee pollen, add later), and any elevational extras.

-- Bring to the boil and then simmer for 5–10 minutes.
+- Bring to the boil, and then simmer for 5–10 minutes.

-- Strain into a blender, add the linseeds and bee pollen, if using, and blend on a high speed for 30 seconds.
-Strain and serve hot.
+- Strain into a blender, add the linseeds and bee pollen (if using), and blend on a high speed for 30 seconds.

 - Strain and serve hot.

 This article was medically reviewed by Dr. Gina Jansheski, a licensed, board-certified physician who has been practicing for more than 20 years.
 Learn more about Hello Glow’s medical reviewers here.
 As always, this is not personal medical advice and we recommend that you talk with your doctor.